aws-samples/karpenter-blueprints/blueprints/dynamic-disk-ebs-volume/README.md

 ## Purpose

-This blueprint shows how to automatically resize EBS volumes based on the EC2 instance type that Karpenter provisions.
-EBS volume size requirements differ among different instance types and this pattern ensures that each node gets an appropriately sized root volume without manual intervention.
-Some use cases this pattern supports:
+This blueprint demonstrates how to automatically resize EBS volumes based on the EC2 instance type provisioned by Karpenter.
+Since EBS volume requirements vary among instance types, this pattern ensures each node receives an appropriately sized root volume without manual intervention.
+Key use cases include:
-* Larger instances host more pods, therefore, it is necessary to have larger EBS volumes to store the corresponding container images.
+* Larger instances hosting more pods require larger EBS volumes to store the corresponding container images
-* Larger instances host more pods which can make use of ephemeral storage (`emptyDir` volume) therefore, those EBS volumes will need more IOPS to avoid disruptions.
+* Larger instances hosting pods that utilize ephemeral storage (`emptyDir` volume) need EBS volumes with higher IOPS to prevent disruptions

-This blueprint provides configurations for both Amazon Linux 2023 and Bottlerocket operating systems.
+This blueprint includes configurations for both Amazon Linux 2023 and Bottlerocket operating systems.

 ## Requirements

 * A Kubernetes cluster with Karpenter installed.
 You can use the blueprint we've used to test this pattern at the `cluster` folder in the root of this repository.
-* You need to create an [IAM policy](iam-policy.json) and attach it to the IAM Role that Karpenter nodes will use.
 * AWS CLI configured with permissions to create and attach IAM policies (`iam:CreatePolicy` and `iam:AttachRolePolicy`), as well as to describe EC2 instances (`ec2:DescribeInstances`) and EBS volumes (`ec2:DescribeVolumes`).

 ## Deploy